softwared3v310per/SampleMVVMApp/README.md

 //•    The forecast for a specific city should be presented in the application by:
 //o    showing a corresponding weather icon.
 Use the icons available through https://www.metaweather.com/static/img/weather/png/64/<weather>.png
 //o    Showing a few additional forecast data of your choice (as available through MetaWeather)

+(May need to do a pod install if after dowloading the project)